Yogyakarta

 Common Scams

-• Batik art gallery pressure sales
+• Batik gallery pressure sales

 MEDIUM RISK

-• Becak detour to commission shops
+• Becak commission detours

 MEDIUM RISK

-• Fake donation collectors
+• Street donation pressure

 LOW RISK